-On November 21, 2019, the Howard County Board of Education (Local Board or Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).
-On December 20, 2019, the Appellant, who lives in Polygon 1132, filed an appeal challenging the Redistricting Plan on numerous grounds (Appeal).
+On or about November 21, 2019, the Howard County Board of Education (Local Board or Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).
+On December 18, 2019, the Appellants filed an appeal challenging the Redistricting Plan on numerous grounds (Appeal).
+They asked that the decision to move their neighborhood (Polygon 10182) from Hammond Elementary School (ES) and Hammond Middle School (MS) to other schools be reversed.

-By letter dated January 16, 2020, the Maryland State Board of Education (State Board or MSDE) transmitted the appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.2 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.
+By letter dated January 16, 2020, the Maryland State Board of Education (State Board) transmitted the appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.3 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.

-1 A. This was one of thirty-six appeals challenging the Redistricting Plan.
-B. The term polygon is defined later in this Proposed Decision.
+1 This was one of thirty-six appeals challenging the Redistricting Plan.

+2 A. The term polygon is defined later in this Proposed Decision.
+B. Polygon 18 was discussed as part of this appeal, as the two polygons have traditionally been kept together.